wn5865/natour/readme.md

   2019](https://www.udemy.com/course/nodejs-express-mongodb-bootcamp/)

 - The project in this repo was built upon the final product of the course.
-I supplemented by adding features that was proposed by the challenges given at the end of Jonas' course.
+I supplemented it by adding features that was proposed by the challenges given at the end of Jonas' course.

 ## Overview

-- Natours is a full stack web application where users can purchase, review, and bookmark tour packages.
+Natours is a full stack web application where users can purchase, review, and bookmark tour packages.
 Administators can manage tours and users through admin pages restricted to them.

 ## Deployed Version